This page provides updates on recent changes to operational policies at the WSIB, policy clarifications, and our policy agenda.

 The updates include changing the document number from 12-01-05 to 14-04-01, and moving it to the corresponding OPM section, Employer Collections, which includes other security-related OPM documents.
 Other changes include updating internal divisional and external organization names, as well as removing hyperlinks and specific webpage names to reduce future changes.

-Below is the policy that was in place and effective prior to March 1, 2022:
+Policy that was in place and effective prior to March 1, 2022:

-Below is a comparison document of the revised and prior version:
+Comparison document of the revised and prior version:

 - *